hypermodularity/hypermodularity.com/README.md

 ![hypermodularity](https://logo.hypermodularity.com/2/cover.png)

-Porces hipermodularyzacji
+## hyper modularity process

-+ Combining the smallest possible reusable elements
++ Split the smallest possible reusable elements

-Modularyzacja a hipermodularyzacja

-- perfecjonista + modularyzacja

-upraszczać do granic możiwości niezależnym żeby nie było bezuzyteczne
+# modularity vs hyper modularity

++ perfectionism in modularization
++ simplify to the limit
++ give independence
++ that it should be still usefull

 ## What is an application